mtickle/vin-app/README.md

-# Vehicle Identitification Number Translator.
+# Vehicle Identitification Number Translator

 This is a quick app written in JavaScript that utilizies the National Highway Traffic Safety Administration's VIN database to convert VINs to something of value.